 GitFlow

-GitFlow uses a tagged master branch, a development branch, versioned release branches, feature branches, and hotfix branches.
+GitFlow uses a tagged main branch, a development branch, versioned release branches, feature branches, and hotfix branches.

-Work-in-progress code is contained within feature branches that are created off of, and merged back into, the main integration “development” branch.
-Code getting deployed to production is built from short-lived release branches that are created off of the development branch, then merged into master when the release is ready (so master always contains the latest production code), and then finally deleted.
+Work-in-progress code is contained within feature branches that are created off of, and merged back into, the main development working branch.
+Code getting deployed to production is built from short-lived release branches that are created off of the development branch, then merged into a long-lived production branch when the release is ready (so the production branch always contains the latest production code), and then finally deleted.

 Tags mark a snapshot of exactly what code was pushed live for every released version, and these reference points can be used to inspect the source code of older versions that are still out in the wild.